krish778188/krish778188/README.md

 ### 👨‍💻 About Me
 - 🎓 Currently pursuing a **B.Tech in Electronics and Communication Engineering** at IIIT Nagpur (Class of 2028), maintaining an 8.65 CGPA.
-- 💡 Passionate about **Machine Learning, Deep Learning, Artificial Neural Networks (ANN), Generative AI, and Natural Language Processing (NLP)**.
+- 💡 Strongly focused on the software domain, with a passion for building applications in **Machine Learning, Deep Learning, Generative AI, and RAG (Retrieval-Augmented Generation)**.
 - 🏆 Active in competitive programming with a **2-Star rating on CodeChef** and **110+ problems solved on LeetCode**.
-- ⚙️ Exploring the intersection of software and hardware, with a strong interest in core ECE subjects like Digital Signal Processing and Control Systems.
+- 🚀 Continuously building and deploying intelligent systems using frameworks like LangChain, Scikit-learn, and Tensorflow.

 ---